Tommy Fleetwood shoots 64 to move into contention at US PGA Championship

 American Cameron Champ matched Fleetwood’s 64 – the lowest score of the week so far – to finish five under alongside Brendon Todd and England’s Paul Casey, who added a 67 to his opening 68.

-Olympic champion Justin Rose was among the later starters after a four-under-par 66 on day one.
+Olympic champion Justin Rose was among the later starters and remained four under par after six holes of his second round.

 Jim Barnes is the only Englishman to win the US PGA, but the second of his two victories came more than 100 years ago in 1919.